solita/solita.github.com/_posts/2020-05-13-easy-steps-to-techdebt.md

 They often act as advocates towards spending resources in tooling instead of valuable customer features.

-Tooling can easily seen as a way for developers to reduce their workloads, so it is often safe to argument and push for them to work on such things only on their personal time.
+Tooling can easily seen as a way for developers to reduce their workloads, so it is often safe to argue and push for them to work on such things only on their personal time.
-After all, why should company sponsor something that makes employees work less?
+After all, why should the company sponsor something that makes employees work less?

 ## Conclusion

-All of the pre mentioned steps support and empower each other, so you should act quickly in case you have not yet implemented some of them.
+All of the pre-mentioned steps support and empower each other, so you should act quickly in case you have not yet implemented some of them.
 You will surely notice that implementing these methods will rapidly increase your technical debt.
 No longer will you be envious to mountains of technical debt possessed by your rivals.